 In 2000 Peter decided to “go plural” and include strategic philanthropy, social impact investing and emerging market private equity to his developed market private equity career with Permira.
 Since then he has served on the boards of Marie Stopes, New Philanthropy Capital and, for 13 years, The Atlantic Philanthropies, the last 5 of which as chairman.
-AP is a multibillion dollar organisation with a limited life spend down philosophy created and funded by Chuck Feeney.
+AP is a multibillion-dollar organization with a limited life spend down philosophy created and funded by Chuck Feeney.
 Peter and his family also have a family foundation focused on improving the lives of disadvantaged adolescent girls in India.

 Peter was a founder of Permira (formerly Schroder Ventures), a global private equity firm where he fulfilled different roles for 30 years until 2015, including managing partner and chairman.
 Previously he had worked in the electronics industry, including a successful start-up in the 1970s.
 He still maintains his links with technology and is currently a director of NXP, a global semiconductor company, which recently bought Freescale where he had been a director since 2007.